mbierman/Firewalla-NextDNS-CLI-install/README.md

 curl -s -L -C- https://raw.githubusercontent.com/mbierman/Firewalla-NextDNS-CLI-install/main/uninstall_nextdns_CLI.nosh | cat <(cat <(bash))
 ```

-There are lots of pihole communities on [Reddit](https://www.reddit.com/r/pihole/).
-If you have pi-hole questions, please check there.
+There are lots of nextDNS communities on Reddit.
+If you have nextDNS CLI questions, please check there.